technomancy/bussard/doc/laser.md

 ## Control

 In order to fire your laser, it's recommended to bind it in the `ship.controls` table.
 Left Alt is a common choice.
-Put this in your ship's config file (normally accessible with ctrl-enter):
+Add this to your ship's configuration by pressing alt-o followed by src.config to open the ship config file.
+Add this line below the `ship.controls = {
+[...] }` section.

     ship.controls["lalt"] = ship.actions.laser

-Be sure it's below the `ship.controls = { [...] }` section.
-In order to reload your config with the changes you've made, switch to the console (usually `) and run:

-    ship:load("src.config")

-This will fire the laser as long as the key is held down.
-However, if you'd like a key to toggle it on and off, you can use something like this instead:
+In order to reload your config with the changes you've made, go back to flight mode and press ctrl-r.
+Now you will will fire the laser as long as the alt key is held down in flight mode.
+However, if you'd like a key to toggle it on and off, you can use something like this
+instead:

     keymap.define("flight", "lalt", function() ship.actions.laser("toggle") end)